jbakse/major_studio_1/content/assignment_ideas_in_form/index.md

 *Due Wednesday, September 13*

 - Create a 2D project-based response to your area of research.
+- This response should be pinned up in the classroom before the start of class.
 - Document your project on your project page.

 ## Part 3-3D